sebsto/amplify-ios-workshop/BOA332/instructions/content/40_add_api/20_trying_out_queries.md

 }
 ```

-Click the orange Play button (<i class="far fa-caret-square-right" aria-hidden="true" style="background: orange; color: white;"></i>) to execute the query.
+Click the orange Play button (▶️) to execute the query.
 You should see teh following JSON in the `Logs` pane on the right side.

 ```json
   "data": {